 The Fund is also partner in the modernization of infrastructure in the city of Samarkand.

 Mubadala is developing projects in the energy sector of Uzbekistan, as well as increasing production and deep processing of hydrocarbons.

 President Shavkat Mirziyoyev pointed out the need for full and quality implementation of measures designated for 2020 in roadmaps with Japan, South Korea and the UAE.

 On the issues discussed at the meeting, officials in charge presented reports, specific measures and tasks have been identified.

-Statement by the Press Service of Ministry of Foreign Affairs of the Republic of Uzbekis...
+Yesterday, the Minister of Foreign Affairs of the Republic of Uzbekistan Abdulaziz Kamilov...